moleculerjs/site/source/docs/0.13/middlewares.md

 ```

 ## Wrapping handlers
-Some methods should be wrapper functions.
-It means, you need to wrap the original handler and return with a new `Function`.
+Some hooks are wrappers.
+It means you need to wrap the original handler and return a new Function.
+Wrap hooks where the first parameter is `next`.

 **Wrap local action handler**
 ```js